-The Creative Writing Master of Fine Arts Program and the Department of Theatre, Film and Creative Writing announces the 2022 MFA Reading Series author line-up for the fall.
-The Reading Series will feature a book launch for Professor Kerri Webster, as well as readings by visiting authors Joy Williams, Aditi Machado and Cody-Rose Clevidence.
-Free and open to the public, the MFA Reading Series brings renowned writers to the Boise State campus every year.
-All readings will take place in the Hemingway Center on the Boise State campus.
-Find out more about the readings on the Department of Theare, Film and Creative Writing website.
+The Department of Theatre, Film and Creative Writing’s MFA in creative writing program will host a fall reading series.
+The series will feature a book launch for Professor Kerri Webster, as well as readings by visiting authors Joy Williams, Aditi Machado and Cody-Rose Clevidence.
+These readings are free and open to the public.
+The MFA reading series brings renowned writers to Boise State every year and all readings will take place in the Hemingway Center on campus.
+Find out more about the readings on the Department of Theatre, Film and Creative Writing website.

 Joy Williams, one of the most celebrated American authors at work today, has written novels, collections of short stories, and “Ill Nature,” a collection of essays.
 In 2021, the Library of Congress honored Williams with the Prize for American Fiction, which recognizes a lifetime of distinguished work.
 Carla Hayden, the Librarian of Congress who conferred the award, said, “[Williams’s] work reveals the strange and unsettling grace just beneath the surface of our lives.
 In a story, a moment, a single sentence, it can force us to reimagine how we see ourselves, how we understand each other — and how we relate to the natural world.”
 Among her many honors, Williams has won the Rea Award for the Short Story and the Strauss Living Fund from the American Academy of Arts and Letters.
 A finalist for the National Book Critics Circle Award and the Pulitzer Prize, Williams lives in Tucson, Arizona, and Laramie, Wyoming.